Axelcodeml/PowerBi-MarketingCampaigns-MT/README.md

 </ol>

 <h3>1.
 Record of leads or interested that requested information for Automotive Electricity and Solar Panels</h3>
+This is a Time Series Graphic and table that show the number of leads that reach out for asking information and be interested in Automotive Electricity and Solar Panels.
 <blockquote>
   <img src="Images/TrackingCampaing1.JPG" alt="">
 </blockquote>

 <h3>2.
 Record of leads or interested that requested information for Fiberglass Repair and Motorcycles</h3>
+This is a Time Series Graphic and table that show the number of leads that reach out for asking information and be interested in Fiberglass Repair and Motorcycles.
 <blockquote>
   <img src="Images/TrackingCampaing2.JPG" alt="">
 </blockquote>

 <h3>3.
 Funnel Sales for the courses of Automotive Electricity and Solar Panels</h3>
+On the left side, we have stacked bars showing an explanation of funnel sales, the same is for the right side.
 <blockquote>
   <img src="Images/Inscritos1.JPG" alt="">
 </blockquote>

 <h3>4.
 Funnel Sales for the courses of Fiberglass Repair and Motorcycles</h3>
+On the left side, we have stacked bars showing an explanation of funnel sales, the same is for the right side.
 <blockquote>
   <img src="Images/Inscritos2.JPG" alt="">
 </blockquote>

 <h3>5.
 Reach and Impressions for the courses of Automotive Electricity and Solar Panels</h3>
+On the left side, we have Reaches and Impressions by course, and on the right side we have comments, clicks on link and reactions.
 <blockquote>
   <img src="Images/Impressions1.JPG" alt="">
 </blockquote>

 <h3>6.
 Cost through clic (CTC) and Expenses by Campaign</h3>
+It describes the cost by click in average by each course, and campaign expenses.
 <blockquote>
   <img src="Images/ClicsRate.JPG" alt="">
 </blockquote>